Association Française contre les Myopathies - AFM

 Serge Braun PharmD, PhD has 20 years of experience devoted to neuromuscular diseases in both academic and private laboratories, together with specific expertise in R&D in gene, cell and pharmacology therapies.

-Marie-Christine is mother of a girl affected by SMA.
+Marie-Christine is the mother of a girl affected by SMA.
 She is a member of AFM Board of Directors, AFM international committee and TREAT-NMD Project Ethics Council.
+She is also Vice President of SMA Europe (association of European SMA patients)

 Beatrice de Montleau is the mother of three children, the youngest of whom is affected by Duchenne Muscular Dystrophy.
 Beatrice began her volunteer involvement with the AFM (French Muscular Dystrophy Association) by serving on the financial committee, bringing to that service a professional background in internal audit and sustainable development.